ps-timothy-mcfadden/mtik00-pages/README.md

 1. Create a new post: `np`
 1. Test it: `hugo server --watch --source="site" --bind="localhost"`
 1. Add it: `git add -A`
-1. Commit it: `git ci -am'new content'`
+1. Commit it: `git ci -am"new content"`
 1. Push it: `git push`
 1. Build it: `fab release`